legendu-net/blog/misc/content/2017-01-05-spark-tips.markdown

 It is not meant to readers
 but rather for convenient reference of the author and future improvement.
 **
+## General Tips

+1. If you have a really large Spark job which fails with high chance due too large complexity, you can check whether there are independent sub jobs in the big job.
+    If so,
+    it is often a good idea to submit separate Spark applications for each independent sub jobs.
+    One typical example is when you do a large simulation.
+    Each iterator in the simulation can be seen as an independent job (of other iterators).
+    If the whole simulation is too large and fails with high chance, you can break down the simulation into smaller piece.
+    One useful trick is to use hash and/or modulus to help you cut the large job into smaller and reproducible ones.
+    You can then submit a Spark application for each of the smaller jobs.
+    The advantage of this approach is 2 fold.
+    First,
+    each of the smaller jobs can run reliably and have a much higher chance to suceed.
+    Second,
+    shall any of the smaller jobs fail, you run rerun that specific job (this is why reproducible is important) instead of rerunning the whole large simulation.

 ## Sharing Variables